Math.sqrt() in Java

 Working of Math.sqrt() in Java

-The square root of a number in Java is calculated using simple arithmetic operations such as addition, subtraction, multiplication, and division.
-Lastly, we get the desired answer with the help of loops.
+The square root of a number in Java can also be calculated with simple arithmetic operations such as addition, subtraction, multiplication, and division, then refined with loops.
+This manual approach is similar to newton's method, but the difference is that Math.sqrt() is highly optimized and usually faster, making it more efficient in most cases.
 The mathematical formula used to find the square root precisely is given below.

 Algorithm for Finding Square Root of a Number in Java